Abdi-Ghasem/iPose/README.md

 *This is a side project to me in swarm robotics.
 TODO:*

-*1 - Send iPhone's measurement into Python (done on June 19th, 2022 via flask_socketio; updated on November 24th, 2022 and December 12th, 2022).*
+*1 - Send iPhone's measurement into Python (done on June 19th, 2022 via POST request; updated on November 24th, 2022 and December 13th, 2022).*

-*2 - Display iPhone's measurement in Python (done on June 25th, 2022 via matplotlib; updated on November 24th, 2022 and December 12th, 2022).*
+*2 - Display iPhone's measurement in Python (done on June 25th, 2022 via matplotlib; updated on November 24th, 2022 and December 13th, 2022).*

-*3 - Create a simple UI for the app with start/stop button (done on November 25th, 2022 using Storyboard and updated on December 12th, 2022).*
+*3 - Create a simple UI for the app with start/stop button (done on November 25th, 2022 via Storyboard and updated on December 13th, 2022).*

-*4 - Get iPhone's camera image and depth map.*
+*4 - Get iPhone's camera image and depth map (done on December 13th, 2022 via ARSession).*

-*5 - Send iPhone's camera image and depth map into Python.*
+*5 - Send iPhone's camera image and depth map into Python (done on December 13th, 2022 via POST request).*

-*6 - Display iPhone's camera image and depth map in Python.*
+*6 - Display iPhone's camera image and depth map in Python (done on December 13th, 2022 via matplotlib).*

 *7 - Reconstruct 3D point clouds of iPhone's camera image and depth map in Python.*